26 mins read

 - Final Thoughts

-Over the last two weeks, we have been discussing the different professionals, technologies, and processes that comprise the construction industry.
-We have already delved into the roles of the quantity surveyor, the HSEQ manager, the construction architect, and others.
-Today, we explore the role of the construction estimator in the industry.
+In recent posts, we have been discussing the different professionals, technologies, and processes that comprise the construction industry.
+We have already reviewed the roles of the quantity surveyor, the HSEQ manager, and the construction architect, among others.
+Today, we explore the important role of the construction estimator in the industry.

-Construction cost estimation is the foundation upon which projects in the construction industry are created, and construction estimators are critical to the success of these projects.
-Acting as the link between the original project idea and its financial viability, these professionals evaluate all components of the project to offer an accurate estimate of its cost.
+Construction cost estimation is one of the pillars upon which the industry was established, and construction estimators are critical to the success of each project.
+Acting as a link between the original concept and its financial viability, these professionals evaluate all components of the project to provide an accurate estimate of its cost.

-Let’s take a closer look into what construction estimators do, the challenges they face, the key skills needed to become one, and more.
+Let’s take a closer look at what construction estimators do, the challenges they face, the key skills required to enter this field, and much more.

 What is a Construction Estimator?

-A construction estimator is a professional in charge of managing the costs of a project, including time, materials, equipment, and labor.
-They ensure the project has sufficient resources by performing accurate estimations and cost analysis throughout all stages.
+A construction estimator is a professional in charge of calculating the costs of a project, taking the elements of time, materials, equipment, and labor into consideration.
+They ensure the project has sufficient resources by performing accurate estimations and cost analysis.

-The first key skill a construction project estimator must master is how to read blueprints, and following that, how to measure and assess the site-based requirements.
-Construction cost control – including calculating the costs of material, labor, equipment, and other costs – is also vital to any construction estimator’s job; that’s why strong math skills are very important if you want to pursue a career in estimating.
-Calculating costs assists contractors and customers in determining the project’s viability, developing budgets, and submitting correct bids for projects.
+The first key skill a construction project estimator must master is reading blueprints, and accurately measuring and assessing the site-based requirements.
+Estimators enable efficient construction cost control – by calculating the costs of materials, labor, equipment, and other variables.
+That’s why strong math skills are very important if you want to pursue a career in estimating.
+These calculations assist contractors and customers in determining the project’s viability, developing budgets, and submitting correct bids for projects.

 Collaboration is another important aspect of a construction cost estimator’s role.
-They regularly liaise with other construction professionals throughout the life cycle of a project to ensure everything stays financially on track.
-Construction estimators can work with engineers and architects to review plans for a project, and they often work with material and equipment vendors to determine the prices of materials and labor rates.
-They also need to present their finished estimate in detail to various stakeholders.
+They regularly liaise with other construction professionals during the estimation and bid preparation phases.
+Construction estimators also work with engineers and architects to review plans for a project, and they often work with material and equipment vendors to determine the prices of materials and labor rates.
+They present their finished estimates in detailed reports for multiple stakeholders.

 What Does a Construction Estimator Do?

-A construction project estimator fulfills various roles which are critical to the success of a construction project.
-Here are the main construction estimator responsibilities:
+A construction project estimator fulfills various roles and performs tasks that are critical to the success of a construction project.
+The primary construction estimator responsibilities include:

 Central to an estimator’s work is estimating how much the total project will cost.
 They thoroughly evaluate all aspects of the project budget, including labor, materials, equipment, overhead, and any contingencies that may develop.